TerranMechworks/mech3ax/README.md

 ## Future work and how to get involved

-Currently, my focus is improved parsing of GameZ archives, and other remaining unknow fields in structures.
+Currently, my focus is improved parsing save games, and other remaining unknown fields in structures.
 There is an [awesome MechWarrior 3 Discord group](https://discord.gg/gnacUBB), and of course the [r/Mechwarrior subreddit](https://www.reddit.com/r/mechwarrior/).

 ## How to use